GoogleChrome/developer.chrome.com/site/en/blog/embed-content/index.md

 which allows you to embed any content onto your site with just a URL.
 It's already possible to add the `sandbox` attribute to make an iframe more secure.

-Alternatively, you could implement a proposed HTML element, which focus on security and style:
+Alternatively, you could use a proposed HTML element:

 *  `<fencedframe>` is proposed as a privacy-preserving way to embed third party content.